l3wk3m/luke-maycock-portraiture/README.md

 **User Story - Accessing the comments form**

-As a site user I can easily find and access the testimonial form from any page on the website so that I am as encouraged to leave feedback as is possible
+As a site user I can easily find and access the comments form from any page on the website so that I am as encouraged to leave feedback as is possible

 - Acceptance Criteria 1
-Given the user is anywhere at the website, a clear link to the testimonials page is available on every page, either in the navigation menu or footer
+Given the user is on a Product Details page for any product, they will have access to a comments section where they can leave reviews about past purchasing experiences they have had with the specified product.
 - Acceptance Criteria 2

-**User Story - Submitting a testimonial**

-As a site user I can submit a testimonial using the form so that I can communicate my with the studios and this website

-- Acceptance Criteria 1
-Given the user has any feedback or experience booking with Studio Booker
-- Acceptance Criteria 2

-- Acceptance Criteria 3
+Given the user is on a Product Details page for any product, they will have access to viewing the comments that have been left for that product in the past.

 **User Story - Receive confirmation after sending testimonial form**